2 Ways to Flush DNS Cache on Mac (Sequoia/Sonoma)

 Now that you know when you should clear the DNS cache, let's see how to flush the cache in macOS.

-How to Clear DNS Cache on Mac Using Terminal
+How to Flush DNS Cache on Mac Using Terminal

 You can clear the DNS cache manually, and the tool you need is the Terminal.
 You should be aware that the commands you need vary depending on the macOS version.
 Therefore, it is necessary to click the Apple icon > About This Mac to check the macOS version you are using.